 Downside #1: Taxes – But, at least not all of your income will be taxed (like with a social enterprise legal form)

 First, the for-profit subsidiary will have to pay taxes on all of its income before any funds are distributed to the nonprofit parent as a dividend.
 So, you’ll end up losing a lot of your income to taxes that could have otherwise gone towards helping the poor.

 Downside #2: Conflict of Interest – Do you have enough staff to handle these issues?

 Second, the two entities will need to be independent of each other.
-They’ll either need to have some different directors or some different manager/officers.
+They’ll either need to have some different directors or some different managers/officers.
 They’ll need to make separate decisions, especially when conducting business transactions between the two.
-Otherwise, the entities will have serious conflict of interest issues.
+Otherwise, the entities will have a serious conflict of interest issues.
 The IRS may then determine that the two entities are actually one and the same and will strip the 501(c)(3) of its tax-exempt status.
 You’ll then lose all the benefits of being a nonprofit.